Ferguson River (Nunavut)

 then empties into Nevill Bay opposite Bibby Island in northwestern Hudson Bay between Rankin Inlet and Whale Cove.

 Ferguson River flows through the migratory path of Barren-ground caribou.
-Arctic charr can be found in the river, while muskox, wolves, and Arctic fox also inhabit the area.
+Arctic charr can be found in the river, while muskox, Hudson Bay wolves, and Arctic fox also inhabit the area.

 History

 The river was first explored in 1894 by Joseph Burr Tyrrell and his party, who received guidance about the local lakes and rivers from area Inuit.
 Tyrell named the river after one of his travelling companions.